KxSystems/docs/docs/kb/http.md

 which returns the HTTP response as a string.

-A HTTP request generally consists of
+An HTTP request generally consists of:

-* a request line (URL,method,protocol version), terminated by a carriage return and line feed,
+* a request line (URL, method, protocol version), terminated by a carriage return and line feed,
 * zero or more header fields (field name, colon, field value), terminated by a carriage return and line feed
 * an empty line (consisting of a carriage return and a line feed)
 * an optional message body